Fannibals/AI/L2- Search Algorithms.md

 ## Heuristic search 启发式搜索
++ The objective of a heuristic is to produce a solution in a reasonable time frame that is good enough for solving the problem at hand
 + requires as additional input a heuristic function h
 + most common and overall most successful algorithms for classical planning
 + heuristic function  __estimate__ the distance (or __remaining cost__) to the goal